tubs-alg/SampLNS/README.md

 > for production.
 Please contact us if you want to use it in production.

-The general idea of SampLNS is as follows: Theoretically, the problem of finding a minimal can be expressed as a SAT-problem.
+The general idea of SampLNS is as follows: Theoretically, the problem of finding a minimal sample can be expressed as a SAT-problem.
 However, this is not feasible in practice as the formula is way too large.
 If we have an initial sample, we can use it to fix a part of the formula and then solve the remaining, much smaller, formula.
 If we repeat this process multiple times, we have a good chance of